albin-typeqast/tqtest-deploy-ecs/README.md

 ## Create a personal GIT repository so you can make changes and push to repo (if you already have it skip it)
-Create a personal repository on github
-Clone tqtest repo localy on your PC:
+Create a personal repository on github or fork it Clone tqtest repo localy on your PC:
 `git clone git@github.com:albin-typeqast/tqtest-deploy-ecs.git`
 CD into tqtest-deploy-ecs folder